 Sometimes you may be asked to take part in road-kill surveys or in forest monitoring to prevent fires.
 You will learn how to use GPS to record findings and about ecology techniques to minimise wildlife-vehicle collisions.
 You will then be responsible for collecting and analysing the data.
 Volunteers will also have the opportunity to learn more about Nature Reserve management and best practices in environmental education throughout the region.
 We may be asked to help a Nature Reserve by replacing old panels or signs in the reserve, or helping to maintain mountain shelters and trails.
 You will be invited to attend a number of organised events to represent Salviamo l’Orso, through hikes, photo contests, fundraising events and educational occasions.

-Of course, throughout your time in Italy you will find yourself completely immersed in Italian culture, language and traditions.
+Throughout your time in Italy you will find yourself completely immersed in Italian culture, language and traditions.
 There will be opportunities for us to attend certain traditional celebrations and festivals throughout the year, for example the Cocullo Snake Festival on May 1st each year or the Medieval Jouster in Sulmona in August.
 These are outstanding spectacles for all that are lucky enough to see them.
 There will also be the chance to have regular Italian lessons and it may be possible to organise a number of tours and excursions to explore the bears’ lands, weather dependent.
 This includes hikes in the Abruzzo, Lazio and Molise National Park, the Majella National Park and the Sirente Velino Regional Park.
 Also, it may be possible to hike in the Gran Sasso and Monti della Laga National Park – and climb the highest peak in the Apennines!

 Salviamo L’Orso is completely dedicated to bringing this beautiful subspecies of brown bear back from the brink of extinction; and we are looking for enthusiastic volunteers to help us do this.